MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 ```
 A scope can be made of several scope elements, space-separated: `scope="element1 element2 element3"`

-If you do not specify any scope, or use an empty string - the procedure will be protected by the MobileFirst default security scope.
+If you do not specify any scope, or use an empty string - the MobileFirst security framework still requires an access token for any incoming request.

 ### Disabling protection
-Access to a resource with **disabled protection** is allowed to every client.
-No security or application management features are enforced on access to such resource.
+**Disabling protection** allows any client to access the resource, the MobileFirst security framework will **not** require an access token.

 #### Java adapters
 If you want to disable protection, you can use: `@OAuthSecurity(enabled=false)`.